-The pilot project will start in mid-2017.
+The pilot project commenced in mid-2017.

-During the pilot, installers and retailers that are working with the pilot participants will use the new apps to scan and check solar panel serial numbers against the validation databases.
-This electronic check will create a validated data package that can be provided to the customer and REC Agents.
+During the pilot, installers and retailers that are working with the pilot partners will use the new apps to scan and check solar panel serial numbers against the validation databases.
+This electronic check will create a validated data package that can be provided to the customer and registered agents.
 Agents can then include this data package when they apply for small-scale technology certificates.
 The package will be automatically uploaded into the REC Registry when completing the ‘Register small generation unit’ REC Registry online form.
 As part of the pilot, the Clean Energy Regulator will assess whether use of the data packages can allow for a more streamlined assessment process.